Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Introduction

-Slot-style SJAs have been studied extensively due to their advantages in fluid entrainment~\citep{Toyoda2009}.
-However, their installation requires significant modifications to the wing surface and often involves large cavities, introducing structural concerns and resulting in high power consumption.
-This has driven research into arrays of small, circular SJAs for flow control, which also have the advantage of low power requirements and minimal noise production compared to large cavity SJAs.
-For example, a previous study using a large cavity SJA required driving voltages up to 275~$\mathrm{V_{pp}}$~\citep{Goodfellow2013}, while the effects of control fully saturated at only 20~$\mathrm{V_{pp}}$ using an array of microblowers under similar experimental conditions~\citep{Xu2023}.
+Slot-style SJAs have been studied extensively due to their advantages in fluid entrainment~\cite{Toyoda2009}.
+However, their installation requires significant modifications to the wing surface and often involves large cavities, raising structural concerns and increasing power consumption.
+This has driven research into arrays of small, circular SJAs for flow control, which also offer low power requirements and minimal noise compared to large-cavity SJAs.
+For example, a previous study using a large cavity SJA required driving voltages up to 275~$\mathrm{V_{pp}}$~\cite{Goodfellow2013}, while the effects of control were fully saturated at only 20~$\mathrm{V_{pp}}$ using an array of microblowers under similar experimental conditions~\cite{Xu2023}.

 Many parametric studies have been conducted to optimize flow reattachment, reduce drag, enhance lift, and maximize the stability of aerodynamic forces.
-Research has examined various factors, such as the effect of chordwise actuation location~\citep{Amitay2001,Tang2014,Feero2017b}, blowing angle~\citep{Amitay2001,Shuster2005}, and orifice geometry~\citep{Jeyalingam2016,VanBuren2016a}.
+Research has examined various factors, such as the effect of chordwise actuation location~\cite{Amitay2001,Tang2014,Feero2017b}, blowing angle~\cite{Amitay2001,Shuster2005}, and orifice geometry~\cite{Jeyalingam2016,VanBuren2016a}.
 For practical flight applications, the most easily adjustable parameters that affect control performance are related to the waveform driving the SJAs.
 For a burst-modulated signal, the three primary waveform parameters that can be adjusted are the modulation frequency, the blowing strength, and the burst duty cycle (DC).
-Power consumption is significantly impacted by the blowing strength, controlled by varying the applied voltage and the DC, which dictates the fraction of the period during which SJA is activated.
+Power consumption is affected by both the blowing strength, controlled by the applied voltage, and the DC, which dictates the fraction of the period during which the SJA is activated.